 - There’s no definitive scientific evidence based on studies in people to support the use of acai for any health-related purpose.

 - No independent studies have been published in peer-reviewed journals that substantiate claims that acai alone promotes rapid weight loss.
-Researchers who investigated the safety profile of an acai-fortified juice in rats observed that there were no body weight changes in animals given the juice compared with animals that didn’t receive it.
+When investigating the safety profile of an acai-fortified juice in rats, researchers found no differences in body weight changes between animals given the juice and animals not given the juice.

 - A preliminary study suggested that eating acai fruit pulp might reduce blood sugar and cholesterol levels in overweight people.